h1romas4/ymfm-sys/README.md

 # ymfm-sys

-Low-level Rust bindings to [ymfm](https://github.com/aaronsgiles/ymfm)(BSD 3-Clause License), a portable C++ library for emulating Yamaha FM and related sound chips.
+Low-level Rust bindings to [ymfm](https://github.com/aaronsgiles/ymfm), by Aaron Giles-san (BSD 3-Clause License), a portable C++ library for emulating Yamaha FM and related sound chips.

 This is not a complete raw binding to ymfm's C++ API; it is a low-level adapter that makes the relevant chip interfaces usable from Rust.